birdandhike.com logo

 WATCH OUT

 Death Valley is an arid land subject to extremes of temperature.
 During summer, the floor of Death Valley is extremely hot, with temperatures typically exceeding 120 degrees.
 During hot weather, be very careful and carry lots of water.
 Don't count on the air conditioner in your vehicle to keep you cool.
 During winter, the valley and surrounding mountains can be bitter cold, especially if the wind is blowing.
 Plan ahead a dress accordingly.
 Although Death Valley is extremely arid, heavy rains and flash floods occur regularly.
 Stay out of washes and canyons when flash floods threaten.
 Don't camp in washes or narrow canyons.
-The summer heat combined with low humidity creates the potential for quick and extreme dehydration -- drink lots of water or sports drinks even if you think you don't need it.
+The summer heat combined with low humidity creates the potential for quick and extreme dehydration -- drink lots of water or sports drinks even if you don't think you need it.

 The historical mining activity left behind many interesting old townsites, buildings, artifacts, and mines that are fun to explore.
 Beware, however, that wooden floors can give away, roofs can collapse, and it is never safe to enter old mines; apply the "look but don't touch" rule.